What is a snapshot?

 † CCC applies a more conservative retention policy for the startup disk (when you manually enable snapshot support on that volume) — SafetyNet snapshots are retained for 3 days, weekly snapshots are not retained, and daily snapshots are only retained for 3 days.
 You can customize those settings if you want a longer retention for snapshots on the startup disk, but be sure to consider the implications this will have on disk usage on your startup disk.

 CCC will thin snapshots at the beginning of the backup task, and any time during the backup task if free space becomes constrained (on a destination volume).
-The retention policy is evaluated in the order listed above, but any snapshot may be deleted if doing so is required to achieve the specified free space limit.
+The retention policy is evaluated in the order listed above.
+If the free space threshold is still exceeded after thinning snapshots, then the oldest snapshots will be removed to achieve the specified free space limit.
 The only exception to that is for any snapshots created by other applications, and the snapshot created during the current backup task – CCC will not remove the SafetyNet snapshot that was created at the beginning of the current backup task.

 Volume groups are handled by a single snapshot retention policy per group.
 The settings for the policy can be edited when viewing the Data member of the group.
 CCC will only create snapshots on a destination System volume when changes have been made to the source (i.e. when you apply system updates), and only on macOS Catalina.
 As such, time-based retention of System volume snapshots is not very applicable.
 Instead, CCC will retain every snapshot of System volumes and will only remove System snapshots when the free space limit of the retention policy is exceeded.

 Snapshots created by other applications